The RBC Avion Visa Infinite Business is RBC’s premium travel credit card geared towards small business owners.

 This earning rate applies to the first $75,000 spent per calendar year, and drops to 1 Avion point per dollar spent after that.

-This is one of the strongest uniform earning rates on any small business credit card in Canada, outstripped only by the American Express Business Platinum Card (which earns 1.25x Membership Rewards points with no annual cap).
+This is one of the strongest base earning rates on any small business credit card in Canada, beaten only by the American Express Business Platinum Card (which earns 1.25x Membership Rewards points with no annual cap).

 There are a variety of ways to redeem RBC Avion points for a high value.